inverno-io/inverno-mods/inverno-base/README.md

 </tr>
 </table>

-The `ResourceService` interface specifies a service which provides a unified access to resources based only on the resource URI.
+The `ResourceService` interface specifies a service which provides unified access to resources based only on the resource URI.
 The *base* module doesn't provide any implementation, a base implementation is provided in the *boot* module.

 A typical use case is to get a resource from a URI without knowing the actual kind of the resource.